 About the Program

-Our curriculum combines domestic and global politics with pre-law, communication, and economics, among other courses.
-By merging these components with political science, our students develop the self-awareness and critical-thinking skills that will accompany them through their professional lives.
+Program curriculum combines domestic politics with communication and economics courses, among others.
+By merging these components with political science, you develop the self-awareness and critical-thinking skills that will accompany you through your professional life.

 What You'll Learn

-- Develop effective communication skills and a set of theoretical tools to convey your point of view.
+- Develop effective verbal and written communication skills and a set of theoretical tools to convey your point of view.

-- Enhance your global, social, and ethical consciousness.
+- Enhance your global consciousness, sense of social responsibility, and ethical awareness.

 - Analyze politics and policy among local and international bodies considering education, diversity, security, and health.